 Les Jr and Pam had been working together and dating for quite a few years.
 They married in 1978 and lived on the Granite farm.

 In 1977, a call came from then Mayor Schaefer’s office inviting us to participate in a new adventure.
 A farmers market was going to open in Baltimore City at the Old Fish Market parking lot.
 It was a success!
 The farmers market boom began.
 Since then we have attended many farmers markets.
 Some came and went by the wayside.
-We still attend Towson Market which started in 1979.
-Howard Park Market which started in 1985.
-We also now attend 32 nd Street Farmers Market.
+We use to attend Towson Market which started in 1979 and Howard Park Market which started in 1985.
+We now attend 32 nd Street Farmers Market.
 We started in there in 2008.
 It is ironic because we were invited to join it when it started many years ago.
 We said we could not handle a Saturday market because we were too busy with our wholesale sweet corn sales, produce stand and Sunday Market preparation.

 Les and I (Pam) had a daughter, Donna, in 1986.
 Another daughter, Jennifer, in 1990.
 And twin sons, Dan and Greg in 1994.
 A house full.
 We attended farmers markets.
 Mary Jane ran the stand.
 We all worked on the farm growing beautiful fruit, vegetables, and flowers.